qojulia/QuantumOptics.jl-documentation/src/stochastic/stochastic.md

 nothing # hide
 ```

-Note, that in the line of code above we chose the `EulerHeun` algorithm, which is a fixed timestep method so we also needed to set `dt`.
+Note, that the switch to the `EulerHeun` method solves the problem in the Stratonovich sense.

-Since most equations involving quantum noise should be norm/trace conserving, the default noise is chosen to be real white noise.
+The default noise is uncorrelated (white noise).
+Furthermore, since most equations involving quantum noise feature Hermitian noise operators, the noise is chosen to be real.
 For example,

 ```@example stochastic-intro
-tout, ψt = stochastic.schroedinger(T, ψ0, H, Hs; noise=StochasticDiffEq.RealWienerProcess!(0.0, [0.0]))
+tout, ψt = stochastic.schroedinger(T, ψ0, H, Hs; noise=StochasticDiffEq.RealWienerProcess!(0.0, [0.0]), dt=1e-1)
 nothing # hide
 ```

 corresponds to the default for a single noise term in the Schrödinger equation.
 Note, that the default is complex noise for semiclassical stochastic equations, where only classical noise is included (for details see [stochastic semiclassical systems](@ref stochastic-semiclassical))

-For details on the available algorithms and further control over the solvers, please refer to the [documentation](http://docs.juliadiffeq.org/stable/) of [**DifferentialEquations.jl**](https://github.com/JuliaDiffEq/DifferentialEquations.jl).
+For details on the available algorithms and further control over the solvers, we refer to the [documentation](http://docs.juliadiffeq.org/stable/) of [**DifferentialEquations.jl**](https://github.com/JuliaDiffEq/DifferentialEquations.jl).